 Answer:

 The determination of homogeneity is admittedly by experience.
-We choose the regions that are calm water surfaces as homogeneous.
-These, for example, are large lake or calm sea area.
+We choose regions that are calm water surfaces as homogeneous.
+These, for example, are large lakes or known calm sea areas.

-Assuming the area is homogeneous, the theoretical determinant is the determinant of the region’s ensemble average.
+Assuming the areas are homogeneous, the theoretical determinant is the determinant of the region’s ensemble average.
 The change test makes use of the same assumed homogeneous region, shifted by a few pixels.

 Detail Comment: